1900 Stanford football team: Game 3: vs. Reliance

-Game 4: California State Normal
+Game 4: San Jose Normal

-On October 20, 1900, Stanford played its second game against the California State Normal School, this time at Stanford Field.
+On October 20, 1900, Stanford played its second game against San Jose Normal, this time at Stanford Field.
 After a scoreless first half, Stanford scored 24 points in the second half and won by a 24-0 score.
 Despite the score, the San Francisco Chronicle reported that Stanford's "formations were slow and ineffective and every main in the team lacked life."
-The Chronicle also praised the performance of the State Normal School's left halfback Willie Heston: "The right side of the cardinal line was especially weak, Heston plunging through it as he pleased."
+The Chronicle also praised the performance of the San Jose Normal's left halfback Willie Heston: "The right side of the cardinal line was especially weak, Heston plunging through it as he pleased."
 Stanford coach Yost was not present at the game, opting instead to travel to Berkeley to watch the University of California team play against the Reliance Club.
-Stanford's lineup against the State Normal team was as follows: Cooper (right end); Burnett (right tackle); Seeley (right guard); Lee (center); Emerson (left guard); Traeger (left tackle); McFadden (left end); Raitt (quarterback); Fisher (right halfback); Hill (left halfback); and Slaker (fullback).
+Stanford's lineup against the San Jose Normal was as follows: Cooper (right end); Burnett (right tackle); Seeley (right guard); Lee (center); Emerson (left guard); Traeger (left tackle); McFadden (left end); Raitt (quarterback); Fisher (right halfback); Hill (left halfback); and Slaker (fullback).

-Game 5: Stanford Alumni
+Game 5: Stanford alumni

 On October 26, 1900, Stanford was defeated by a team made up of Stanford alumni.
 The game, played at Stanford Field, ended in a 13–0 in favor of the alumni.
 Adding to the defeat, Stanford's starting right halfback, Ralph Fisher, sustained a broken collarbone in the game.
 Stanford's 29-year-old coach Yost played at the fullback position for the alumni team and was, with other alumni backs, reportedly "all over and around the varsity."
 The alumni led 2-0 at halftime.
 Yost kicked a goal after touchdown in the second half.
 The lineup against the alumni was as follows: Cooper (right end); Burnett (right tackle); Seeley (right guard); Lee (center); DeForest (left guard); Traeger (left tackle); Allen (left end); Erb (quarterback); Fisher (right halfback); Geissler (left halfback); Hill and Slaker (fullback).